 This post may contain affiliate links.
 Please read our disclosure policy.

-You simply drizzle this syrup over your favorite baked, fried, or non-baked desserts.
-From kanafa, ashta, osmaliyi, atayif, aish elsaraya, to halawet elriz, and so many more.
+You simply drizzle this syrup over your kanafa, ashta, osmaliyi, atayif, aish elsaraya, to halawet elriz, and so many more.
+Master this recipe to enhance your desserts with yummy flavors and added texture.

 Ater is the perfect way to enhance the flavors of your favorite desserts!

-Well, for starters, Simple Syrup (Ater) is super easy to make.
-You can have literally all done in 15 minutes!
+Well, for starters, Orange Blossom Water Syrup (Ater) is super easy to make.
+You can basically have it done in 15 minutes!

 You can use it hot, as many Arabic dessert recipes call for.
 Or, you can wait about 20 to 30 minutes for it to cool and pour it over your favorite desserts.